tusharsnx/jsx-css-module-transforms/README.md

 ```

 > Note: *The plugin expects source code with **JSX**, plugins that executes before might transform JSX even before it reaches to the plugin.
-> If plugin isn't working or throwing unexpected errors, try keeping it at the begining of the list.*
+> If plugin isn't working or throwing unexpected errors, try keeping it at the beginning of the list.*

 # Usage